BioID-GmbH/FaceLivenessDetection/README.md

 Have a look here for more information on face [liveness detection][liveness].

-You can find more information about our [face recognition software][bioid] technology at our website.
+You can find more information about our [face recognition software][facerecognition] technology at our website.

+Here is all about our [face recognition company BioID][bioid].

 [bioidaccountregister]: https://account.bioid.com/Account/Register "Register a BioID account"